Xilinx/XRT/src/runtime_src/doc/toc/xbflash2.rst

 This tool doesn't require XRT Package and it doesn't come with XRT package, it comes as separate xbflash package.

-``xbflah2`` tool is available in the Alveo card web page, getting started session, xbflash2 tab.
+``xbflash2`` tool is available in the Alveo card web page, getting started session, xbflash2 tab.

 For example: https://www.xilinx.com/products/boards-and-kits/alveo/u50.html#xbflash2

+After xbflash package installation, content goes to ``/usr/local/bin``

 This tool is verified and supported only on XDMA PCIe DMA designs.